AlexanderKlement/en-expert-openvpn-installer/README.md

 ## Prerequisites

-- Yocto device with OpenVPN installed and configured
+- Yocto/OpenWRT device with OpenVPN installed and configured
 - Internet access
 - openvpn.conf file in /etc/openvpn
 - For Dragino devices: Install latest firmware that includes openvpn (tested with: lgw-openvpn--build-v5.4.1676269685-20230213-1429) from [here](https://www.dragino.com/downloads/index.php?dir=LoRa_Gateway/LPS8/Firmware/Release/)
+- For ResIOT devices: Make sure to have the latest official OpenVPN package installed.
+The Installer does provide an Install-Script via ````update_resiot````

 ## Installation